cptpiepmatz/aces-exercises/submissions/ex-sheet-1/submission.typ

 network configurations.

 #block(breakable: false)[
     Containers also optimize communication when possible.
     For example, the TCP container checks if the target’s protocol address matches its own and avoids using the TCP protocol if they’re the same.
+    It is also possible to register multiple agents to a single container, also avoiding unnecessary communication if the represented agents live on the same hardware.
     This decision-making process, as shown in the following code snippet, boosts performance automatically without requiring Agents to manage these optimizations: